Preveli Beach (Rethymno, south coast)

-Preveli is located about 35km south of Rethymno city and 10km east of Plakias.
+Preveli, is located on the southern coast of Crete, about 35km south of Rethymno city and 10km east of Plakias.
 Beach of Preveli, also known as Lake Preveli or Phoenix, is located at the exit of the imposing Kourtaliotikos Gorge, where the Grand River (Megalos Potamos) flows.
 It is certainly the most famous beach in south Crete, accepting thousands of visitors every summer.
 During the ’60s and ’70s, it was a favorite destination for the hippies.
 Preveli gets its name after the nearby historic monastery of Preveli.
 It is a men-only monastery, founded in the 16th or 17th century and is dedicated to St. John the Theologian.
 There are two monasteries, the old and the new, called Piso and Kato Monastery respectively.
 The old is abandoned and you will meet that a few meters south of the old stone bridge of Preveli.

 On the banks of the Grand River there is a large colony of Theophrastus palm trees, which give the region a sense of a tropical landscape.
 The river, forming a small lake, 500m long, before emptying into the sea, has water all year round.
 You can walk along the river, under the shade of palm trees and other trees, and start ascending in the beautiful canyon.
 You can swim in the cold ponds formed in the gorge.